ONSdigital/research-and-development/.github/pull_request_template.md

 *Insert detailed bullet points about your changes here!*

-*Insert any instructions to help the reviewer, e.g. "install new requirements from `environment.yml`"*
+*Insert any instructions to help the reviewer, e.g. "install new requirements from `requirements.txt`"*

 *Let the reviewer know what data files are needed (and if applicable, where they are to be found)